University Policies

 SCOPE (WHO SHOULD READ THIS POLICY)

 WIU Electronic Mail (Email) Policy applies to any individual who utilizes WIU-owned electronic mail (email).
-WIU-owned email includes all email utilizing any domain owned/purchased by the university.
+The WIU-owned email includes all email utilizing any domain owned/purchased by the university.
 The purpose of this policy is to ensure the proper use of university electronic mail (email).

 DEFINITIONS

 • Bulk email: The act of sending one email to a large group of individuals at a time.
-Gmail considers more than 500 recipients to the same email to be a bulk email.
+Gmail considers more than 500 recipients from the same email to be a bulk email.
 Bulk email is also referred to as mass email.

 • Domain: A domain is the name of a website and associated functions such as email accounts (i.e. www.wiu.edu/john.doe@wiu.edu).